Renting Property In Spain: Top Tips

 When you enter the property take a meter reading and let the owner know (if you’re reimbursing the bills) or tell the utilities company so you’re only billed for your usage.

-If the property has a gas supply, it’s a good idea to ask the owner for the last official inspection document to ensure there’s no danger due to a faulty gas boiler.
+If the property has a gas supply, ask the owner for the last official inspection document to ensure there’s no danger due to a faulty gas boiler.

-When viewing properties check your mobile phone coverage in several rooms and don’t forget to ask about broadband or fibre service.
+When viewing properties check your mobile phone coverage in several rooms.
+Don’t forget to ask about broadband or fibre service too.
 If broadband/fibre has never been installed, you could check with a local telecoms store (such as The Phone House) to see what’s available.

 Ask where the water mains supply turns off (and turn it to make sure it’s not blocked) and the electric mains.